-- Choose Your Support Network.
-Surround yourself with family and friends who support your decision to quit drinking.
-Choose people you feel comfortable sharing thoughts and feelings with when you’re feeling stressed and want to turn to alcohol or other substances.
+- Choose a Support Network.
+An individual should surround themself with family and friends who support their decision to quit drinking, choosing people they feel comfortable sharing thoughts and feelings with when they’re feeling stressed and want to turn to alcohol or other substances.

 - Look for Alternative Coping Mechanisms.
 Alcohol often makes individuals turn away from hobbies and everyday interests.
-Revisit pastimes you used to enjoy or pick up a new hobby you’ve always wanted to try.
-Take an art class, learn yoga, start jogging or practice deep breathing exercises whenever stress seems to take its toll.
+Someone who is overcoming addiction may benefit from revisiting pastimes they used to enjoy or pick up a new hobby they’ve always wanted to try.
+Taking an art class, learning yoga, beginning an exercise program, or practicing deep breathing exercises whenever stress seems to take its toll may help.

 - Stay Active.
-Whether you get involved in your new hobby or work extra hours, staying active keeps your mind busy and gives you less time to focus on negative feelings and stress.
+Whether someone gets involved in their new hobby or work extra hours, staying active keeps their mind busy and gives them less time to focus on negative feelings and stress.

 - Sign Up for Rehabilitation.
-At FHE Health, we can provide you with the tools you need to get help for your alcohol addiction.
-Whether you choose inpatient or outpatient treatment, we provide assistance from medical professionals to get you through every step of the recovery process.
+At FHE Health, we can provide the tools needed to get help for alcohol addiction.
+Whether our clients choose inpatient or outpatient treatment, medical professionals provide assistance to get them through every step of the recovery process.

 - Join a Support Group.
 Aside from support from family and friends, group support is an excellent way to talk with others who have been through similar circumstances.
 For some, it can be helpful to hear others’ experiences and to see how they coped and learned to move forward.

 - Schedule Medical Appointments.
-In recovery, you’re likely to receive appointments with counselors and your physician.
-Keep all appointments, even when you feel you’re doing better.
-Your doctor can alter your medications when needed if you feel like you’re starting to lose control.
+In recovery, individuals are likely to receive appointments with counselors and their physician.
+They must keep all appointments, even when they feel that they’re doing better.
+A doctor can alter medications when needed if the individual feels like they’re starting to lose control.